-Dassault Systèmes SolidWorks Corporation 175 Wyman Street Waltham, MA 02451 USA
+Dassault Systèmes SolidWorks Corporation 175 Wyman Street Waltham, MA 02451 USA Phone: 1-800-693-9000

-Phone: 1-800-693-9000

-Outside the US and Canada: 1-781-810-5011 Email: info@solidworks.com © 1995-2012, Dassault Systèmes SolidWorks Corp, a Dassault Systèmes S.A. company, 175 Wyman Street, Waltham, Massachusetts 02451 USA.
+Outside the US and Canada: 1-781-810-5011 Email: generalinfo@solidworks.com © 1995-2012, Dassault Systèmes SolidWorks Corporation, a Dassault Systèmes S.A. company, 175 Wyman Street, Waltham, Mass.
+02451 USA.
 All Rights Reserved.

 The information and the software discussed in this document are subject to change without notice and are not commitments by Dassault Systèmes SolidWorks Corporation (DS SolidWorks).

-No material may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose without the express written permission of DS SolidWorks.
-The software discussed in this document is furnished under a license and may be used or copied only in accordance with the terms of this license.
-All warranties given by DS SolidWorks as to the software and documentation are set forth in the SolidWorks Corporation License and Subscription Service Agreement, and nothing stated in, or implied by, this document or its contents shall be considered or deemed a modification or amendment of such warranties.
+No material may be reproduced or transmitted in any form or by any means, electronically or manually, for any purpose without the express written permission of DS SolidWorks.

+The software discussed in this document is furnished under a license and may be used or copied only in accordance with the terms of the license.
+All warranties given by DS SolidWorks as to the software and documentation are set forth in the license agreement, and nothing stated in, or implied by, this document or its contents shall be considered or deemed a modification or amendment of any terms, including warranties, in the license agreement.